Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind

-The size of \npFe can be indicative of different types of space weathering and is known to influence remote sensing measurements.
-For instance, large \npFe ($\SI{>50}{nm}$) contributes to the darkening of remote optical reflectance spectra and small \npFe ($\SI{<10}{nm}$) causes reddening \cite{Noble_2007_experimental}.
-Here, we isolate the effects of SW-induced \npFe and track the distribution of \npFe particle size with increasing deuterium exposure (Fig.~\ref{fig:npFe_distribution}c).
-We do not observe a significant change in the median particle size where the median \npFe area varies between $\SI{2.1}{nm^2}$ (or $\SI{\sim1.6}{nm}$ in diameter, assuming a circular area) and $\SI{\sim8.7}{nm^2}$ (or $\SI{\sim3.4}{nm}$ in diameter).
-However, there are a few outliers that have an area of up to $\SI{\sim90}{nm^2}$ or diameter of $\SI{\sim10}{nm}$ (e.g., right-side of Fig.~\ref{fig:blisters_rims}d), but it remains unclear if those were conglomerations of several different \npFe or a single \npFe particle.
-Aside from those outliers, we do not observe any systematic trend of \npFe area with exposure (Fig.~\ref{fig:npFe_distribution}c), implying that large \npFe found in lunar regolith may be formed or modified by external heating.
-This result is in agreement with Ref.~\cite{Shen_2024_separate}, where it was proposed that small \npFe are produced by solar wind ($\SI{<10}{nm}$ in diameter), and large \npFe require large thermal events as from micrometeoroid impacts.
+The size of \npFe particles can be indicative of different types of space weathering and is known to influence remote-sensing measurements.
+For instance, large \npFe ($\SI{>50}{nm}$) contributes to the darkening of remote optical reflectance spectra, and small \npFe ($\SI{<10}{nm}$) causes reddening \citep{Noble_2007_experimental}.
+Here, we isolate the effects of SW-induced \npFe and track the distribution of \npFe particle size with increasing deuterium exposure (Figure~\ref{fig:npFe_distribution}c).
+We do not observe a significant change in the median particle size, where the median \npFe area varies between $\SI{2.1}{nm^2}$ (or $\SI{\sim1.6}{nm}$ in diameter, assuming a circular area) and $\SI{\sim8.7}{nm^2}$ (or $\SI{\sim3.4}{nm}$ in diameter).
+There are a few outliers that have areas of up to $\SI{\sim90}{nm^2}$ or diameters of $\SI{\sim10}{nm}$ (e.g., the right side of Figure~\ref{fig:blisters_rims}d), but it remains unclear if those are single \npFe particles or conglomerations of several.
+Aside from these outliers, we do not observe any systematic trend in \npFe area with exposure (Figure~\ref{fig:npFe_distribution}c), implying that substantially larger \npFe found in some regolith grains may require additional energy input for its formation.
+This is in agreement with \citet{Shen_2024_separate}, where it was proposed that small \npFe are produced by SW ($\SI{<10}{nm}$ in diameter), and large \npFe particles require large thermal events, such as those from micrometeoroid impacts.